bluluke/katas/README.md

 ## Javascript Function Descriptions:

+countInNestedArrays: returns the number of instances of the second argument that are present if the first argument which is an array/nested array.

 spaceBeforeHum:  returns an input string using camel case with a space before each hump.

 maxSequence: returns subsequence with highest sum from array of integers.